 Right to request flexible working

-Under current legislation, employees have the right to request flexible working arrangements after 26 weeks in-post; these arrangements include working from home, flexitime, compressed hours and job-shares, amongst other options.
-With the pandemic acting as a catalyst, there is now widespread calls for these flexible working rights to be available from day-one in a position.
+Under current legislation, employees have the right to request flexible working arrangements after 26 weeks in-post; these arrangements include working from home, flexitime, compressed hours and job shares, amongst other options.
+With the pandemic acting as a catalyst, there are now widespread calls for these flexible working rights to be available from day one in a position.

 Significant benefits of flexible working

 Whilst the government’s consultation certainly warrants a step in the right direction, it is also the duty of employers to work in tandem with lawmakers to embrace and drive meaningful change in the coming months.
 Getting the recipe right at this time will have widespread benefits for businesses and employees alike, with flexible working estimated to add £37 billion to the UK economy through reductions in hiring and training costs, hikes in productivity and lower wage inflation.

 Bringing forth an expanded legal framework which incorporates all forms of flexible working will guarantee these benefits and empower employers and employees to re-imagine the world of work.
 What is perhaps at risk is failing to instigate comprehensive and sustainable change at a time where notions of ‘normal work’ have been called into question like never before.

 Business leaders who close the door to change risk missing a key opportunity to innovate and modernise, so it is crucial that legislative reforms are bold and not just a case of meagre manifesto tick-boxing.

 Do you have a clear understanding of what your employees expectations are?
 If not, consider doing so as soon as possible, we undertake specific hybrid/flexible working style surveys.
 Drop us a call or email and we can discuss how we have helped countless organisations gain a deep insight and understanding of employee expectations of hybrid working.
 Also, if you have any queries regarding employee engagement surveys or staff surveys then we would love to hear from you.